threefoldtech/info_grid/src/documentation/dashboard/solutions/static_website.md

 ## Introduction

-Static Website is an application where a user provides a github repository url and its file are automatically served using caddy.
+Static Website is an application where a user provides a GitHub repository URL for the files to be automatically served online using Caddy.

 ## Prerequisites